Bluelightning26/neoboard/README.md

 How to put it together?
 The top and the bottom of the case will be hot glued together.
-I was think of putting an acrylic sheet on the front to help give it a diffused look, but I'd like the PCB to be easily visable to give it a unique look.
+I was thinking of putting an acrylic sheet on the front to help give it a diffused look, but I'd like the PCB to be easily visable to give it a unique look.